snehamaiparsha/WanderLust/README.md

 **Geolocation and Geocoding**: Utilizes geolocation services for pinpointing user locations and converting addresses to geographic coordinates.

-**Bootstrap: **Front-end framework for designing responsive and mobile-first web pages, enhancing the application's visual appeal and usability.
+**Bootstrap **:Front-end framework for designing responsive and mobile-first web pages, enhancing the application's visual appeal and usability.